-2. Educate and advocate for laws that change the minimum age of sale for tobacco products to 21; and
+- Increase the minimum age of sale for tobacco products to 21.

-The American Lung Association in Nebraska and coalition partners will continue to press for passage of a substantial cigarette tax increase and increased funding for tobacco prevention and cessation programs in the 2019 legislative session to prevent kids from starting to smoke and to motivate smokers to quit.
-We will also continue our work defending our state law that protects all Nebraskans from the dangers of secondhand smoke, and continue to educate legislators about the benefits to increasing the tobacco sales age to 21
+The American Lung Association in Nebraska and coalition partners will continue to press for passage of a substantial cigarette tax increase and increased funding for tobacco prevention and cessation programs in the 2019 legislative session to prevent kids from starting to smoke and to motivate adult smokers to quit.
+The Lung Association will also continue our work defending our state law that protects all Nebraskans from the dangers of secondhand smoke, and continue to educate legislators about the benefits to increasing the tobacco sales age to 21